 How to harvest and store Ground Cherries

-Ground Cherries are ready to harvest when the wrap has changed colour from green to yellowish white.
-At that stage the cherry will be very easy to pick and even often fall to the ground.
-However, if the growing season is over and the first heavy frost is in the forecast, but some of the wraps are still more green than yellow, harvest them anyways.
+Ground Cherries are ready to harvest when the wrap has changed color from green to yellowish white.
+At that stage, the cherry will be very easy to pick and even often fall to the ground.
+However, if the growing season is over and the first heavy frost is in the forecast, but some of the wraps are still more green than yellow, harvest them anyway.
 Ground cherries do after-ripen indoors, just like tomatoes.

 How to use Ground Cherries